War Powers Resolution: Constitutional background

 It is generally agreed that the commander-in-chief role gives the President power to repel attacks against the United States and makes the President responsible for leading the armed forces.
 The President has the right to sign or veto congressional acts, such as a declaration of war, and Congress may override any such presidential veto.
 Additionally, when the president's actions (or inactions) provide "Aid and Comfort" to enemies or levy war against the United States, then Congress has the power to impeach and remove (convict) the president for treason.
 For actions short of treason, they can remove the president for "Bribery, or other high Crimes and Misdemeanors", the definition of which the Supreme Court has left up to Congress.
 Therefore, the war power was intentionally split between Congress and the Executive to prevent unilateral executive action that is contrary to the wishes of Congress, and require a super-majority for legislative action that is contrary to the wishes of the president.
+Past presidential administrations have engaged the U.S. in conflict as well as directed U.S. military efforts without the approval of Congress.
+President Franklin Roosevelt directed the U.S. Navy to protect British shipping vessels during WW2 as well as ordering the occupation of Greenland and Iceland.

 History

 Background and passage

 During the Vietnam War, the United States found itself involved for many years in situations of intense conflict without a declaration of war.
 Many members of Congress became concerned with the erosion of congressional authority to decide when the United States should become involved in a war or the use of armed forces that might lead to war.
 It was prompted by news leaking out that President Nixon conducted secret bombings of Cambodia during the Vietnam War without notifying Congress.
+The War Powers Resolution bill was a contest between Congress and the Presidency on who has specific rights regarding wartime authorities.
+According to the committee report "The issue concerns the 'twilight zone' of concurrent authority which the Founding Fathers gave the Congress and the President over the war powers of the National Government."

+President Nixon's opposition to the bill was noted by Representative Gerald R. Ford, who read aloud a telegram from the President in which Nixon warned he would veto the legislation due to its "dangerous and unconstitutional restrictions".
 The War Powers Resolution was passed by both the House of Representatives and Senate but was vetoed by President Richard Nixon.
 By a two-thirds vote in each house, Congress overrode the veto and enacted the joint resolution into law on November 7, 1973.